etruyj/taskmgrPM/README.md

 CRM to track customer interaction as well as generate basic project management forms such as a WBS.

 Phase 0: API
   - Develop a basic API for the CRM functionality.
+(Services.php)

 Phase 1: CRM
  - Read Customer Information From Database